ezza/fivehundred/README.md

 - AI leads trumps after it knows only it and it's partner have trumps left
 - Websockets!
 - Running specs currently requires db seeds to be loaded in test env
+- show each bid even if the player passes
+- show what was in kitty afterwards
+- if you're trumping, make sure you trump higher than any existing trumps

 ### Development
 ## Server